 Nothing!
 The Australian ISMN Agency is run as a free service to the music publishing industry by the National Library of Australia.
 There are no costs involved in acquiring ISMNs for your publications.

 Once you have registered with the Australian ISMN Agency, we will send you a list of ISMNs depending on how many you think you will need.
 The numbers on that list will be for your use only and cannot be used by anyone else in the world.
 You then assign numbers from that list to your publications as you require, and then let us know the details of every item to which you allocate an ISMN.

-The Australian ISMN Agency works to a turn-around time of five working days for ISMN registrations and allocations.
-However, most applications are processed much faster than that and often they will be completed within two days.
+The Australian ISMN Agency works to a turn-around time of ten working days for ISMN registrations and allocations.

 If you need a faster turn-around time, please contact us and we will do our best to meet your needs.